iJazer/UA-WebApi-StarterKit/I4AAS-Gateway/README.md

 This demonstration shows how to use the OPC UA REST API to access OPC UA data from a web browser.

-The sample server address space include an AAS ProductCarbonFootprint and some simple variables and methods.
+The sample server address space includes an AAS ProductCarbonFootprint and some simple variables and methods.

-The 'Swagger' page allows developers to experiment the OPC UA REST API directly.
+The 'Swagger' page allows developers to experiment with the OPC UA REST API directly.

 Interesting requests are: